ivymxu/carbon-footprint-tracker/README.md

 - Incentivizes better food decisions with a reward system and educational fun facts.

 # Acknowledgements
-This project was developed as part of a sustainability focused case competition held during the F23 MSCI 100 couse at the University of Waterloo.
+This project was developed as part of a sustainability focused case competition held during the F23 MSCI 100 course at the University of Waterloo.